-Just 2 Months after I was elected, I convened a high-level meeting between representatives of Sandwich, Kent County Council and Stagecoach.
+Just two months after I was elected, I convened a high-level meeting between representatives of Sandwich, Kent County Council and Stagecoach.
 An agreement I brokered saw Stagecoach and Kent County Council take immediate action to stem the flow of HGVs through the historic town.

-In November I convened a Sandwich Traffic Summit to advance progress on my mission to improve the Sandwich experience for visitors and residents.
+In November I organised a Sandwich Traffic Summit to advance progress on my mission to improve the Sandwich experience for visitors and residents.
 The Summit endorsed the developed plans from KCC to end the chaos caused by HGVs in the town.

 I called a Debate in Parliament to discuss the use of inappropriate GPS systems by HGV drivers.
 Local residents know only too well the chaos caused by lorries lured into our lanes by systems built for cars.
 I tackled the issue head on with Transport Minister Claire Perry MP.
 During the debate the Minister committed to redoubling the Government's efforts to ending this menace.

 In June I chaired a meeting with Chief Inspector Guy Thompson, the District Commander of Dover Police.
 We discussed the incoming Traffic Restriction Order and the Police's commitment to enforcing it.
 Chief Inspector Thompson committed to providing officers for enforcement and to taking a strong line on those lorries caught infringing the order.